 - "Do their words contradict their apparent mood?"
 (Maybe they say they're not worried, but they're talking more quickly than usual and tapping their foot.)

 This exercise will reveal how you should respond.
-Your prospect seems on edge?
+Does your prospect seem on edge?
 Ask, "Is something on your mind?"
 The customer is in a great mood?
 Request an introduction you need, or if you're in the final stages of the selling process, for their business.